 Operators in possession of any idle well are required to either file an annual idle well fee or file an Idle Well Management Plan (IWMP) for the management and elimination of the operator’s long-term idle wells.
 The annual idle well fee and IWMPs are due May 1 of each year.
 The requirements for both can be found in Public Resources Code Section 3206.
 Information regarding the annual idle well fee and IWMPs can be found below.

 On March 20, 2019, the Office of Administrative Law approved the Idle Well Testing and Management Regulations.
-The regulations were filed with the Secretary of State and become effective April 1, 2019.
+The regulations were filed with the Secretary of State and became effective April 1, 2019.

 Final Text of the Regulations